When you receive a professional Reiki treatment do you consider the person you are seeing a practitioner, healer or therapist?

 After Reiki Level Two you learn tools that help you to deepen your hands-on Reiki practice.

 Taken from The Oxford Dictionary the word practitioner is “a person actively engaged in an art, discipline, or profession…”.

-By definition practitioner suggests that practicing Reiki professionally is more than a job.
-It’s a gentle willingness to create wellness for oneself and then a willingness to share that knowledge with others.
+By definition, practitioner suggests that practising Reiki professionally is more than a job.
+It’s a willingness to create wellness for oneself and then a willingness to share that knowledge with others.

-If you view a Reiki professional as your healer you may be looking for someone outside of your own self to heal you.
-This may be disempowering.
+If you view a Reiki professional as your healer you could be looking for someone outside of yourself to heal you.
+This is disempowering.

-There are many healers who aren’t complementary health practitioners.
-There is a wonderful healer who provides excellent service in my local supermarket, another is in the legal industry, another runs his own small business, another is an accountant.
+There are healers who aren’t complementary health practitioners.
+There’s a wonderful healer who provides excellent service in my local supermarket, another is in the legal industry, another runs his own small business, another is an accountant.
 These people have a healing presence that emanates outward when they interact with others, yet they aren’t practitioners, per se.

-So lastly, let’s explore the term “Reiki therapist”.
-Again from The Oxford Dictionary, a therapist is a: “A person skilled in a particular kind of therapy, e.g. massage: or a person who treats psychological problems, e.g. psychotherapist.”
+Again from The Oxford Dictionary, a therapist is a “person skilled in a particular kind of therapy, e.g. massage; or a person who treats psychological problems, e.g.pschotherapist.

-Yet when offering Reiki in professional practice I still align more with the term practitioner for all the reasons stated above.
+Yet when offering professional Reiki treatments, in-person in Melbourne, or online via Zoom or telephone, I still align more with the term practitioner for all the reasons stated above.

 I would be delighted to hear your thoughts on this – especially if you prefer the term “Reiki healer” or “Reiki therapist”.
 Feel free to respond on the Restore Naturally facebook page under this article.